 Certificate format

-PEM Sample Files
+PEM Sample Files for Testing

 PEM (.pem) files store base64-encoded certificate or key material.
 Use sample PEM files to test parser recognition and safe certificate handling in TLS-related workflows.